Leftover Turkey Pot Pie

 Then you sandwich the gorgeous filling in between two pie crusts and bake it until it’s golden.
 It’s SO good you guys, really.

-Next week when you have leftover turkey and green beans…you should make this.
+Next week, when you have leftover turkey and green beans after your Thanksgiving dinner…you should plan to make this turkey pot pie.

-And then you should make it again a few weeks later with leftover rotisserie chicken.
+And then you should make pot pie again a few weeks later, with leftover rotisserie chicken.
 Just a thought… 🙂

 Turkey Pot Pie